Limeoats/BigNumber/README.md

 # BigNumber

-BigNumber is a C++ class that allows for the creation and arithmetic of arbitrary-length integers.
+BigNumber is a C++ class that allows for the creation and computation of arbitrary-length integers.

 The maximum possible length of a BigNumber is `string::max_size`.